Is Your Group Eligible for a TJFP Grant?

 What does trans justice mean?

-We use the term “trans” in its most inclusive sense, as an umbrella term encompassing transsexual, transgender, genderqueer, Two-Spirit people, and more generally, anyone whose gender identity or gender expression is non-conforming and/or different from their birth-assigned sex.
+We use the term “trans” in its most inclusive sense, as an umbrella term encompassing transsexual, transgender, genderqueer, and more generally, anyone whose gender identity or gender expression is non-conforming and/or different from their birth-assigned sex.

 We see trans justice as a commitment to creating a world where trans and gender non-conforming individuals and communities have the freedom to self-define and express their genders without fear of violence, discrimination, or harassment.
 A world where we recognize and honor that our communities have knowledge and expertise in matters relating to our own lives that no one else will have.